ecmwf/earthkit-workflows/research-and-development.md

 * Take inspiration from multi-grid solvers:
     * on very coarse level we could do a direct solve
     * move between contexts to optimise

+* I think this could work on VERY large graphs

+* note: remember communications can be overlapped on output. only blocked if memory needs freeing.